OUR PRIVACY POLICY

 HOW CAN I ACCESS, CORRECT AND/OR UPDATE PERSONAL INFORMATION YOU HAVE COLLECTED?

 At any time you may contact our Privacy Officer and request your personal information be modified.
-We will make all efforts to correct data once we have proved your identity.
+We will make all efforts to correct data once we have proven your identity.

 We will deal with all requests for access to personal information as quickly as possible, but no later than 30 calendar days from the date of your request (unless any complexities arise).
 Requests for a large amount of information, or information which is not currently in use, may require further time before a response can be given.